jbuchermn/newm/README.md

 The configuration can be dynamically updated (apart from a couple of fixed keys) using `Layout.update_config` (by default bound to `Mod+C`).

 See [config](./doc/config.md) for a documentation on all configurable values.

+Be aware that functions (as in keybindings, `on_startup`, ...) are run synchronously in the compositor thread.
+Blocking there will block the whole system.

 ## Next steps